HazyResearch/deepdive/doc/doc/basics/walkthrough/walkthrough-extras.md

 "
 ```

-Then create the feature table for all relations:
+Then we create the feature table for all relations:

 ```bash
 psql -d deepdive_spouse -c "